Troubleshooters: Warning on fake stimulus checks, phishing scams

 From fake stimulus checks to new phishing emails there are lots of ways scammers are trying to get your money.

-As more Americans file for unemployment and stimulus checks continue to hit bank accounts, a warning about a new influx of schemes that are hard to spot.
+As more Americans file for unemployment and stimulus checks continue to hit bank accounts, warning are being issued about a new influx of schemes that are hard to spot.

 "The fraud-based attempts for phishing are highly sophisticated.
 Specifically, what we're seeing is the spoofing of your bank or credit union phone number," said Lori Hidges, Visa's vice president of North America Risk.